Common Healthcare Insurance Terms - Access Health CT openEnroll_start=10/29/2024

 Primary Care Physician (PCP)

-A doctor who provides, coordinates or helps a patient access a range of health care services.
+A doctor who provides, coordinates, or helps a patient access a range of healthcare services.

 Qualified Health Plan (QHP)

-An insurance plan that is certified by Access Health CT, provides Essential Health Benefits, follows established limits on cost -sharing (like deductibles, co-payments, and out-of-pocket maximum amounts), and meets other requirements.
+An insurance plan that is certified by Access Health CT, provides Essential Health Benefits, follows established limits on cost-sharing (like deductibles, co-payments, and out-of-pocket maximum amounts), and meets other requirements.

 Qualifying Life Event (QLE)